dwyl/sendemail/README.md

 > Note: If you prefer to use a *different* email sending provider,
-please [***let us know***](https://github.com/nelsonic/hapi-email/issues) which one so we can add support.
+please [***let us know***](https://github.com/nelsonic/hapi-email/issues) which provider you prefer so we can add support.

 ### 3. Create your *Template(s)*